Campus Sex Crimes Prevention Act

 - Local law enforcement agencies are notified whenever a sex offender moves into their jurisdiction.
 That agency may notify schools and other "entities with vulnerable populations" about the presence of a Level 2 or Level 3 offender if the offender poses a threat to public safety.
 The Saratoga Springs Police Department is the agency that collects and disseminates this information in our community.

-- SORA established a for-fee 900-288-3838 Information Line which citizens can call to inquire whether a person is listed in the Registry.
+- SORA established an Information Line (800-262-3257 at no cost) where citizens 18-years or older can call to inquire whether a person is listed in the Registry.

 - SORA provides for the distribution of the Subdirectory of High-Risk (Level 3) Sex Offenders to law enforcement agencies throughout the State.
 Citizens can review that Subdirectory at local law enforcement agencies.
 The Subdirectory includes photographs of all Level 3 offenders.
 The Saratoga Springs Police Department (SSPD) can be contacted at (518) 584-1800 regarding this information also.